sato3238/pot-sdk-doc/Testing_Windows10.md

-# Testing your code and validating your file and plugin names for uniqueness
+# Testing your code and validating the package/display names for uniqueness

 Plugin's test code exists at the source code file named `argoslabs/myplugin/asciiart/tests/test_me.py`.
 There are good ways to test with several testing frameworks.